-The present model is built on the easiest case of two single-product firms, and focuses on the trade flow from a "foreign" firm to the destination market where consumers reside and another producer is settled.
+The present model is built on the easiest case of two single-product firms and focuses on the trade flow from a "foreign" firm to the "domestic" destination market where consumers reside and another producer is settled.
 This section discusses some possible extensions.

 Two-way trade flows and asymmetric trade costs.
-A straightforward extension consists in modeling consumers in the "foreign" location as well, and to allow firms to produce one variant of the good for each market (that is to say let firms design a "domestic" version of the good and an "export" one).
+A straightforward extension consists of modeling consumers in the "foreign" location as well, and to allow firms to produce one variant of the good for each market (that is, to let firms design "domestic" and "export" versions of the good) and to compete in both.
 In this way, the model would be a full-fledged intra-industry trade model.
 When distance is not prohibitively high $(t < \bar{t})$ , two-way trade flows will emerge at equilibrium.
-If arbitrage is excluded, the model's outcomes should be similar to those of Theorem 1, with each firm being a high- or low-quality producer on each market for $t \in [0, \tilde{t}]$ , but playing the role of high-quality producer for the domestic market and low-quality exporter to the other one for $t \in [\tilde{t}, \tilde{t}]$ .
-Similarly, by reverting to the interpretation of t as a generic trade cost, including distance as well as any other obstacle to trade, asymmetric unit trade costs could be taken into account, say $t^F$ from the Domestic to the Foreign country and $t^D$ from country F to D. In this case we would obtain parameter regions in the $t^F$ and $t^D$ segments similar to these in Propositions 1 and 3.
-By combining them one would obtain the equivalent of Theorem 1.
+If arbitrage is excluded, the model's outcomes should be similar to those of Theorem 1, with each firm being a high- or low-quality producer on each market for $t \in [0, \tilde{t}]$ , but playing the role of high-quality producer for the domestic market and low-quality exporter for the other for $t \in [\tilde{t}, \tilde{t}]$ .
+Similarly, by reverting to the interpretation of t as a generic trade cost, including distance as well as any other obstacle to trade, asymmetric unit trade costs can be taken into account, say, $t^F$ from the Domestic to the Foreign country and $t^D$ from country F to D. In this case, we would obtain parameter regions in the $t^F$ and $t^D$ segments similar to those in Propositions 1 and 3.
+By combining them, one would obtain the equivalent of Theorem 1.
 In all cases the quality of the low-quality good should increase with the distance of the destination market, as in Theorem 2.
 Thus, a result in line with Corollary 1 should hold as well.
-A similar outcome should obtain if transport costs were the same for any trade direction but consumers had different incomes.
+A similar outcome should be obtained if transport costs were the same for any trade direction but consumers had different incomes.
 Similarly, if there were more than two countries, and each firm were still restricted to ship one variant only to each market, one should expect that the quality of the good shipped by each firm to each destination should increase with its distance, as long as trade costs allow for viable trade.